Robert Bagod

 Sir Robert Bagod (died 1299) was an Irish judge who was appointed the first Chief Justice of the Irish Common Pleas in 1276.
 He built Baggotrath Castle, which was the strongest fortress in Dublin: it was located on present-day Baggot Street in central Dublin.
 He also founded the Carmelite Friary in Dublin.

 Early career

 He was born in Dublin, the son of Ralph Bagod; the Bagod family had come to Ireland in the 1170s.
 Robert spent the earlier part of his career in Limerick, where he served as County Sheriff and Constable of King John's Castle.
 He was accused of misconduct in respect of his official duties in 1275 but was cleared of all charges.
-He was held in high regard by the English Crown: he was a friend of Robert Burnell, Bishop of Bath and Wells, the highly influential Lord Chancellor of England, and received a knighthood from King Edward I.
+He was held in high regard by the English Crown: he was a friend of Robert Burnell, Bishop of Bath and Wells, the highly influential Lord Chancellor of England, and received a knighthood from King Edward I. He was excused for exceeding the permitted limits in building a house adjoining the Limerick city walls in about 1270.